braidpool/braidpool/docs/_posts/2021-06-28-why-braidpool.md

 hashrate at all times.

-With Braidpool the hashrate is published on a global peer to peer network and market makers can create futures contracts that can pay miners in exchange of proof of work published on Braidpool.
+With Braidpool the hashrate is published on a global peer to peer network.
+The published record is the same verified record that Braidpool uses to compute rewards for miners.
+Market makers can use the same record to create futures contracts that pay miners in exchange of verified proof of work.

-Braidpool is also developing solutions for miners to deliver hashrate to market makers such that the hashrate can only be sent to one market maker.
-This is simply not possible on current centralised pools.
+Braidpool is also developing solutions for miners to deliver hashrate to market makers such that the hashrate can only be traded once.
+Such tools are simply not possible to build on current centralised pools.

 ## Hashrate contracts